PreprintToPaper dataset: connecting bioRxiv preprints with journal publications: Background Summary

 In the following, we summarize related work that has used preprint data from bioRxiv.

 Research on bioRxiv has shown that articles posted as preprints tend to receive more citations and online attention than comparable articles not deposited, although the causal mechanisms behind this effect remain uncertain \cite{fraser2020}.
 Surveys of authors indicate that the main motivations for posting preprints are to increase visibility and accelerate dissemination, while concerns about peer review and lack of awareness are the main barriers \cite{fraser2022}.
 Large-scale bibliometric analyses further confirm a citation and altmetric advantage for bioRxiv-linked publications, with preprints themselves increasingly cited and shared on social media \cite{fraser2020}.
 During the COVID-19 pandemic, preprints on bioRxiv and medRxiv played an unprecedented role, being accessed, cited, and shared at higher rates, and influencing both journalistic reporting and policy discussions \cite{fraser_evolving_2021}.
 An analysis of biomedical publishing during the first months of the COVID-19 pandemic reveals a sharp rise in publication volume, faster acceptance times for COVID-19 papers, and reduced international collaboration, with these shifts occurring largely at the expense of non-COVID-19 research \cite{aviv-reuven2021}.
-Other studies of bioRxiv preprints find that around 30\% remain unpublished, most are posted too late to enable feedback, and nearly half of published preprints are concentrated in four major publishers, suggesting the platform is used more for priority setting and visibility than for prepublication peer review \cite{anderson2020,eLife.45133}.
+Other studies of bioRxiv preprints have found that approximately 30\% remain as preprints posted only on a preprint server, that many are posted too late to enable substantive feedback, and that nearly half of preprints published in a journal are concentrated among four major publishers, suggesting that the platform is used more for priority setting and visibility than for pre-publication peer review \cite{anderson2020,eLife.45133}.

 Below, we provide an overview of related datasets based on bioRxiv preprints and collections of COVID-19–related preprints.

 The Rxivist database provides a snapshot of preprints from bioRxiv and medRxiv collected via a custom web crawler, enabling readers to sort, filter, and analyze tens of thousands of preprints based on a PostgreSQL-importable database \cite{abdill-dataset2023,abdill2019tracking}.